 Layne is an active freelance writer.
 She enjoys staying up to date on trends, media, and emerging topics.

-General Keyboard Shortcuts for Mac/Apple
+The Best Mac Keyboard Shortcuts for Business

 When you are exercising these shortcuts, do the following: